Introduction: DIY Bicycle Wheel Pots and Pans Rack

 If you have a small living space and an even smaller kitchen, fitting everything into your kitchen cabinets is a challenge.
 A hanging pot rack saves space and keeps you from having to constantly organize, but they can cost $100 or more.
 Luckily, you can build one yourself for less than $20 using a few parts from the hardware store and an old bicycle wheel.
 Besides being easy on the wallet, a bicycle wheel pot rack is eco-friendly because it saves old bicycle wheels from the landfill.
 Whether you live in a modern industrial loft or a quaint townhouse, a bicycle wheel pot rack is perfect for anyone who needs a little more space in the kitchen.
 Here’s how to make your very own.

 Note: Although not essential, it is helpful to be familiar with basic building tools such as wrenches and a power drill, both of which are necessary to constructing this rack.
-If you have never used a power drill, it may be helpful to read an article on how to use a power drill (such as ehow.com/how_12062_power-drill.html)
+If you have never used a power drill, it may be helpful to read an article on how to use a power drill (such as ehow.com/how_12062_power-drill.html)before continuing.

 Step 1: Gather Materials